eenginerd/ElectronicLevel/README.md

 Below the readout it will say either "Stable" or "Unstable".
 A "Stable" readout indicates that the angle being displayed has been calculated to an accuracy of +/- .125 deg.
 An "Unstable" readout indicates that the angle being calculated by your arduino is changing by more than +/- .125 deg over the previous 200 calculations.
+Even though your unit may be stationary it may take a few seconds for a stable readout to occur because of the Kalman filter

 ## Getting Started
 To implement this on your own device just connect the Arduino and all of the components according to the "#Wiring" section below